wesno2/Turntable-Videos/README.md

 Program - The Arduino program

-Videos - All video files that were uploaded to the Nextion, along with their source files.
+Videos - PowerDirector source files for the video files that were uploaded to the Nextion.
+The videos themselves are too large to upload.